Auvrae/NDS_GBAFlasher/README.md

 ## GBA Flasher for Nintendo DS

+This fork of was purposely crafted to only realistically support ChisFlash carts.
+I'm thinking about remaking the whole library to support all different types of carts.
+But I don't own many.
+It's a big maybe.

 This program can load a GBA ROM from a Slot-1 flashcart like the R4, and flash it to one of those cheap bootleg GBA carts you can find everywhere on [AliExpress](https://www.aliexpress.us/w/wholesale-GBA%20cartridge.html).
 Right now, the 8MB (Link to the Past) and 16MB (Minish Cap/Pokemon) cartridges are supported, and probably other games of the same size.
 32MB carts (like Kingdom Hearts) will probably come after I get my hands on one.

 To build the software, just run this from the project root: